-[00:13:46] Vanessa: What I mean by that, or the words that we use to communicate with each other and, and creatively choosing not to step on land vines by throwing the you out there.
-Like you don’t listen to me, you don’t do this and putting our spouses on the defensive that, that is a surefire way to having an argument, not really resolve anything.
+[00:13:46] Vanessa: What I mean by that are the words that we use to communicate with each other and, and creatively choosing not to step on land mines by throwing the “you” out there.
+Like you don’t listen to me, you don’t do this, and putting our spouses on the defensive.
+That is a surefire way to having an argument, not really resolve anything.
 So we just overcame that.

-[00:14:22] Dr. George: Throwing words besides you, you know, hurtful words and one word that you and I for lack of a better word, I really preach this is when you’re having a discussion and it’s a, in its argument, never used the word but because what the word but does, is it basically removes every positive thing that you’ve said up to that point.
-Like for instance, yeah, I understand what you’re saying, I was wrong for thinking that I should have come home earlier like I promise, but… so you’d never, or, or it’s corollary, you don’t use however, you, you say if you want to go in and explain it a little bit further, you can say and, and this is what was going on at the time, and I should have thought better, I should have texted you.
+[00:14:22] Dr. George: Throwing words besides you, you know, hurtful words, and one word that you and I for lack of a better word, I really preach this, is when you’re having a discussion and it’s a, in its argument, never used the word but because what the word but does, is it basically removes every positive thing that you’ve said up to that point.
+Like for instance, yeah, I understand what you’re saying, I was wrong for thinking that I should have come home earlier like I promise, but… so you’d never– or it’s corollary, you don’t use however, you say if you want to go in and explain it a little bit further, you can say and.
+And this is what was going on at the time, and I should have thought better, I should have texted you.
 I should have given you notice.
-I know the kids were disappointed because we weren’t able to make it to to dinner.
+I know the kids were disappointed because we weren’t able to make it to dinner.
 We, and so, that’s what you use.
-And at least with us and the people that we’ve cut, that works a whole lot better because you’d be surprised how often the word but is used, it’s used a lot and it’s very disrespectful when you think about it.
-When you’re talking, it basically does it give any credibility to the person that you’re talking to.
+And at least with us and the people that we’ve coached, that works a whole lot better because you’d be surprised how often the word but is used, it’s used a lot and it’s very disrespectful when you think about it.
+When you’re talking, it basically doesn’t give any credibility to the person that you’re talking to.
 Least of all, the person you love the most.

 [00:16:07] Dr. JB: And so three words to not use during a conversation with your significant other you, but, and however, did I hear that correctly?